Find the perfect color

 ERA Paints Caliper Paint Application Instructions

-This is a 2K product, once activated potlife (usable spray time) is about 8 hours
+This is a 2K product, once activated potlife (usable spray time) is about 8 hours.
+Improper preparation or application are the primary issues for paint failure.

 2. Remove wheel to expose caliper and brake rotor.
 Do not remove caliper or brake line.
 To prep caliper surface use warm water, dish soap and detail brush to remove brake dust, oils, etc. Rinse with water and dry with towel.
 Use ERA Wax & Degreaser (or rubbing alcohol) to remove any remaining particles and residues.